CropAi/Frontend/docs/README.md

 ## Guide to using the Web Application

 Now comes the most exciting part of the project.
 Understanding and making use of the actual Web Application.
 So let's get started. 🥳 👽

 1. Start off by visiting the hosted application using this [CropAI Analyzer](https://cropai.netlify.app/) 👻

 2. Open the application on your personal browser and you should have it ready to use.

-3. As every typical Web Application we made sure you get the most exciting User Experience working on the application ......🧓
+3. As every typical Web Application, we made sure you get the most exciting User Experience working on the application ......🧓

-SPOILER ALERT: Be ready to have you mind blown..😜😏
+SPOILER ALERT: Be ready to have your mind blown...😜😏

 ### HOME PAGE

-The home provides you with a brief description about who we are, what we do and why we made the application.
+The home provides you with a brief description about who we are, what we do, and why we made the application.

 Click on the `Analyze` button to be able to interact with the web application.
 <p align="center">